When to Apply

 - Verifications that you print off the internet or receive by fax will not be accepted.

-- Unless an exception listed below applies, obtain a Service Letter from each healthcare facility where you currently have, or had within the past three years, either direct patient access or admitting or staff privileges.
+- A Service Letter from each healthcare facility where you currently have, or had within the past three years, either direct patient access or admitting or staff privileges.

 - A responsible physician at the facility must sign the form.